Evolution Explained: From Bacteria to Humans

 Evolution connects all life on Earth.
 Whether you're a marine worm or a marmoset, the same genetic code proliferates your DNA.

-These nucleotides are still present today.
 You may know them as Adenine (A), Uracil (U), Cytosine (C), and Guanine (G).
 They accumulated in abundance, layer upon layer, as brownish crystals on the surfaces of rocks.

 In time, the churning soup produced more variations of RNA with varying shape, length, and sequence.
 Over millions of years, an array of RNA machines emerged.
 This is theory is known as RNA World.

 Meanwhile, long chains of carbon, hydrogen, and oxygen atoms formed to make fatty acids.
 They bonded with phosphate groups to make this little guy, who would be essential in making the first cell.

 You've seen it happen in your bubble bath: lipid molecules form spheres when they come into contact with water.
 The same hydrophobic interactions caused phospholipids to form tiny bubbles in the primordial soup, giving rise to the first cell membranes.

 And when molecules of RNA became trapped inside these membranes, the first cells were born.